Great Ape Project: Prohibition of torture

 The declaration prohibits the torture, defined as the deliberate infliction of severe pain, on any great ape, whether wantonly or because of a perceived benefit to others.

 Under International Human Rights Law this is a jus cogens principle and under all major human rights documents it cannot at any time be derogated by any State.

 Opposition

+Humanist opposition

 Professor Colin Blakemore, head of the Medical Research Council in the United Kingdom from 2003–2007, is opposed to granting rights to non-human apes, stating "I can see no current necessity for the use of great apes, and I'm pleased that they're not being used and that every effort is being made to reduce the use of other primates.
 But I worry about the principle of where the moral boundaries lie.
 There is only one very secure definition that can be made, and that is between our species and others."
 Blakemore suggests that it would be necessary to perform research on great apes if humans were threatened by a pandemic virus that afflicted only humans and other great apes.
 The British Union for the Abolition of Vivisection described Blakemore's stance as "backward-looking".

+Sentiencism opposition

+Professor Gary Francione criticized the philosophical basis of the project, that he calls "similar minds".
+For him, it is wrong: sentience only is relevant for the right not to be exploited and killed if there is no absolute necessity to do so (for example for self-defense).